alexjons987/SQL-Assignments/transactions/README.md

 ### Task 7 – Two steps in the same transaction
 Create a transaction that in the same block:
-1. Updates the price of a product.
+1. Update the price of a product.
-2. Adds a new order to the `orders` table.
+2. Add a new order to the `orders` table.

 Both steps should either be saved or rolled back together.